 #1) The first approach for any test case process will be to get a screen prototype (or wire-frames) as above, if available.
 This may not be available for some of the functionalities and depends on the criticality of designing a prototype in the earlier stages of development.

-#2) Next the functional requirements specifications.
+#2) Next, the functional requirements specifications.
 It depends on the organization process, it will be available in a suite of multiple documents.

-So, decide the best document for writing test cases, either it may be a user requirement document or a functional requirements specifications (or even an SRS document if it can be understandable comfortably by the testing team) which will give a complete functional flow of the selected feature to be tested.
+So, decide the best document for writing cases, either it may be a user requirement document or a functional requirements specifications (or even an SRS document if it can be understandable comfortably by the testing team) which will give a complete functional flow of the selected feature to be tested.

-#3) Once the screen prototype and functional specifications are in place, the tester should start writing the test cases with the following approach and criteria.
+#3) Once the screen prototype and functional specifications are in place, the tester should start writing the cases with the following approach and criteria.

-- UI Test Cases: The controls/fields which are visible to the user.
+- UI Tests: The controls/fields which are visible to the user.
 There are static control and dynamic controls available for the feature to be tested.
 For Example, in the login screen above, the ‘User Name & Password’ texts are static fields which require no user interaction, just for displaying the text only.

-- Functional Test Cases: On the other hand, Login button and the Hyperlinks (Forgot Password? & Registration) are dynamic fields which require user interaction by clicking on the controls, which will do some action afterward.
+- Functional Cases: On the other hand, Login button and the Hyperlinks (Forgot Password? & Registration) are dynamic fields which require user interaction by clicking on the controls, which will do some action afterward.

-- Process Test Cases: This is related to the process (not the actions associated with the visible controls available on the screen) associated with the feature and the functionality.
+- Process Tests: This is related to the process (not the actions associated with the visible controls available on the screen) associated with the feature and the functionality.
 For Example, clicking Forgot Password link in the above sample screen may send an Email to the user.
 So, maybe an Email needs to be tested for the proper process and confirmation.